 The Insurance Crisis

 Insurance carriers are leaving Florida.
 The ones that stay are doubling premiums.
-If you live in a manufactured home in a rural county, your options are shrinking and your costs are climbing — for a product that was never built to survive the storms you’re insuring against.
+If we live in a manufactured home in a rural county, our options are shrinking and our costs are climbing — for a product that was never built to survive the storms we’re insuring against.

-It’s a trap: you can’t afford a hurricane-rated home, so you buy a mobile home.
-You can’t afford to insure it, so you go without.
-The storm comes, and you start over from zero.
+It’s a trap: we can’t afford a hurricane-rated home, so we buy a mobile home.
+We can’t afford to insure it, so we go without.
+The storm comes, and we start over from zero.
 Again.

-The current system profits when your home needs replacing.
-With a co-op, we all profit when your home is still standing after the storm.
+The current system profits when our homes need replacing.
+With a co-op, we all profit when our homes are still standing after the storm.

 The Technology Already Exists